 Oil pastels have been one of the most famous art media for artists, and it is getting more popular every day, and it’s not a mystery why.
-Oil pastels typically have highly saturated pigmentations, and it also holds its colors over time since it has a high saturation of binders containing the pigments.
-And oil pastels are incredibly versatile, in a way that it can be applied and used on most surfaces, whether smooth or textured.
+Oil pastels typically have highly saturated pigmentations, and it also holds their colors over time since it has a high saturation of binders containing the pigments.
+And oil pastels are incredibly versatile, in a way that they can be applied and used on most surfaces, whether smooth or textured.

 Selecting your Paper for Oil Pastels

 There are some uncommon terminologies, and this guide will help you understand all those numbers and grades that some paper has.